Swansea City will not be able to recall Ki Sung-Yeung from his season-long loan at Sunderland.

 Swansea manager Michael Laudrup had already said he would not activate a recall.

 Sunderland boss Gus Poyet has intimated he might try to make the South Korean midfielder's stay permanent this summer.

-joined the Black Cats on a season-long loan deal
+But the midfielder joined the Black Cats on a season-long loan deal in August 2013.

 Swansea midfielder Jose Canas is to have a scan on a suspected ankle ligament injury with the results expected on Wednesday.

 The 26-year-old Spaniard suffered the injury during the first-half of Swansea's 2-0 defeat at Manchester United last Saturday.